justaszie/Bikeshare-Analysis/README.md

 ![viz_Daily rides, by rider type](https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/c54d1be2-67ac-4385-b50c-61643444408c)

+We also look into the difference in weekend rides vs weekday rides for both types of riders to see how significant the preferences are.

 ![viz_Average rides on a weekday and on a weekend day, by rider type](https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/26c84d15-7679-4acc-9026-2a2043d861ba)

+We also explore the differences in ride lengths on various day.s

 ![viz_Median ride length, by rider type](https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/87667293-df57-4a45-bd43-00f0bca8ae54)